rniranjana0905-cmyk/ETL_Pipeline_Project/README.md

 # ETL Sales Data Pipeline

-This project demonstrates a complete ETL (Extract, Transform, Load) pipeline built using Python.
+This project implements an end-to-end ETL (Extract, Transform, Load) pipeline using Python and PostgreSQL.

-It processes raw sales data from a CSV file, performs data cleaning and transformation, and loads the data into a PostgreSQL database hosted on Neon.
+The pipeline extracts raw sales data from a CSV file, performs data cleaning and transformation using pandas, and loads the processed data into a cloud PostgreSQL database hosted on Neon.

-The pipeline simulates real-world data engineering workflows including handling missing values, data type conversion, and database integration.
+This project simulates a real-world data engineering workflow including data validation, transformation, and database integration.

-## 💡 Key Features

-- Built end-to-end ETL pipeline
-- Data cleaning using pandas
-- Cloud database integration using PostgreSQL (Neon)
-- Handles missing and invalid data
-- Modular and scalable code structure

--